debops/debops/docs/ansible/roles/debops.prometheus_alertmanager/getting-started.rst

 Example inventory
 -----------------

-To enable Prosody server support on a host, it needs to be included in the Ansible inventory in a specific group:
+To enable Prometheus Alertmanager on a host, the host needs to be included in the Ansible inventory in a specific group:

 .. code-block:: none